johnsBeharry/knowledge/research/beacon-chain.md

 Prior to [the eth2.0 proposal](https://github.com/ethereum/eth2.0-specs/blob/master/specs/casper_sharding_v2.1.md), plans for scaling Ethereum were seperated into two projects.
 [Casper FFG](1) and [Sharding](https://github.com/ethereum/sharding/blob/develop/docs/doc.md).

+The foundation has decided to combine the teams scaling efforts around this new spec.

+The Ethereum 2.0 blockchain consists of 1,025 proof-of-stake blockchains; the "beacon chain" and 1,024 "shard chains". — [lighthouse](https://github.com/sigp/lighthouse/#what-is-ethereum-20)

 ### Casper FFG

 1500 Eth would be staked in a contract by someone wishing to be a block validator